pallets/flask/docs/patterns/sqlalchemy.rst

     def init_db():
         metadata.create_all(bind=engine)

-As for the declarative approach you need to close down the session after each request.
+As for the declarative approach you need to close the session after each request.
 Put this into your application module::

     from yourapplication.database import db_session